AliNisarAhmed/my-notes/Networks/ccna/04-STP.md

 	- can minimize/nullify the max-age timer
 3. PortFast
 	- enabled via Edge Link Types (see Link Types below)
+	- should only be used on ports connected to end devices
+	- Cisco recommends that switches should not be connected to access ports that are configured with PortFast; switches should always be connceted by trunk ports

 ## Differences with STP